 suggest arrivals in two phases: a summer influx around July, associated with the

 species' northerly post-breeding moult migration from the Mediterranean basin,

-numbers arrive in the summer, there is a major exodus during the mid-winter
+areas, where relatively large numbers arrive in the summer, there is an almost

-compared with the peak populations found on the south coast and perhaps a small
+Midlands involves very small numbers compared with the peak populations found on

-southern Europe.
+north and west rather than returning immediately to southern Europe.
 A more intriguing possibility is that such winter arrivals

 involve gulls from another part of the species' range in southern Europe,

 perhaps including the Atlantic seaboard.
 Such gulls may perhaps favour different sites

 from those arriving from the Mediterranean basin, and this could go some way to